Gazelle79/Pricer/ReadMe.md

 SUMMARY
 -------
 **A java application that calculates the cost of buying & selling shares or an imaginary stock at a specific price.** It reads stock price data from a file.

-When buying shares, it prints the income you'd get from selling them.
+ - When buying shares, it prints the income you'd get from selling them.

-When selling shares, it prints the expense you'd incur from buying them.
+ - When selling shares, it prints the expense you'd incur from buying them.

-Please see the included problem statement for more details.
+Please see the included problem statement.

 **Pricer doesn't have a GUI.
 It's run from a command prompt.**